sasalatart/quizory/README.md

 ## Credits

-None of the questions, answers or historical context that is served by this project has been provided by me.
-All has been consumed from [OpenAI][openai]'s GPT-4 models.
+None of the questions, answers or historical context served by this project have been provided by me.
+All has been generated from [OpenAI][openai]'s GPT-4 models.
 So...

 1. Yes, thanks OpenAI.
 2. More importantly, thanks _to whoever's data was used to train GPT4_.